ropelife/Weather-App/README.md

 1) Cache Expiry time: Deleting cached data from the database which has exceeded resting time period e.g min, hour, etc. as temperature keeps changing frequently.
 2) Favorite Locations: Allow users to save locations for easy and personalized access.
 3) Recent Searches: Displaying data for recent searches in a seperate tab.
+4) Integrating kubernetes in the application for smooth deployment.
+5) Expanding the web app to show weather forecast for a day.